mmdagent-ex/site-doc/content.en/docs/86_messages.md

 ---
-title: List of Messages
+title: Message List
 slug: messages
 ---

-# List of Messages
+# Message List

 ## Overview

-The internal modules of MMDAgent are connected in a Spoke and Hub manner
+MMDAgent's internal modules are connected in a spoke-and-hub manner.

-- Messages output from a module are broadcast to all modules
+- Messages output by one module are broadcast to all modules.
-- All messages are delivered to all modules
+- All messages are delivered to all modules.
-- Each module can respond to any message and output any message
+- Each module may react to any message and may output any message.

-The following is a list of messages handled by the MMDAgent main body and plugin modules.
+Below is a list of messages used by the MMDAgent core and plugin modules.

-All character codes should be in UTF-8.
+All text encoding is UTF-8.

 ## Legend

-- "()" explains the parameters
+- "()" explains parameters.
-- "x,y,z" represents coordinates.
-As MMDAgent is OpenGL-based, it uses a right-hand coordinate system.
-The default is 0,0,0.
+- "x,y,z" are coordinates.
+MMDAgent uses OpenGL so a right-handed coordinate system.
+Default is 0,0,0.

   ![right handed coordinate system](/images/right-handed.png)

-- "rx,ry,rz" are amounts of rotation (unit: degree).
-The default is 0,0,0.
+- "rx,ry,rz" are rotation values (degrees).
+Default is 0,0,0.
-- "r,g,b" or "r,g,b,a" specifies colors.
-The values range from 0.0 to 1.0.
+- "r,g,b" or "r,g,b,a" specify colors.
+Values range 0.0–1.0.
-- "(A or B ...)" signifies a choice.
-The default is the first element in the list.
+- "(A or B ...)" indicates a choice.
+Default is the first element of the list.

 ---

 # 3D Models

-## Adding & Deleting Models
+## Adding / Removing Models

 **MODEL_ADD**

-Adds a 3D model to the scene.
-If no parent model is specified, it will be displayed in world coordinates.
-If a parent model is specified, it can be mounted to that model's bone.
-Upon completion, it issues a **MODEL_EVENT_ADD**.
+Add a 3D model to the scene.
+If no parent model is specified the model is shown in world coordinates.
+If a parent model is specified the model can be mounted on that model's bone.
+On completion **MODEL_EVENT_ADD** is issued.

-- Argument 1: Model alias (new)
+- 1st arg: model alias (new)
-- Argument 2: Model file name .pmd
+- 2nd arg: model filename .pmd
-- Argument 3 (optional): Initial coordinates, default 0,0,0
+- 3rd arg (optional): initial position, default 0,0,0
-- Argument 4 (optional): Initial rotation, default 0,0,0
+- 4th arg (optional): initial rotation, default 0,0,0
-- Argument 5 (optional): Whether to use toon rendering, default ON
+- 5th arg (optional): toon rendering ON/OFF, default ON
-- Argument 6 (optional): Parent model's model alias
+- 6th arg (optional): parent model alias
-- Argument 7 (optional): Name of the bone to mount on the parent model
+- 7th arg (optional): parent model bone name

 {{<message>}}
 MODEL_ADD|(model alias)|(model file name)